Clubfoot Treatment in Gurgaon, Delhi

 - Once the final cast is off, the baby will need to wear special boots connected with a metal bar for 3 months.
 After this, the baby has to wear special boots at night and during daytime naps for around 4 years.
 This is known as bracing.

-This technique is highly successful for children with clubfoot and avoids any extensive surgeries.
+This technique is highly successful for children with clubfoot in Gurgaon, Delhi, and avoids any extensive surgeries.

 The treatment goal is to obtain a functional, pain-free foot that enables standing and walking with the sole area of the foot on the ground.
 The younger the age at which the treatment is initiated, the sooner and better the cure.